parreirat/vehiculum-challenge/development_checklist.md

   - Starting refactoring and aborting... then deciding to refactor again... and aborting again.
 Not very pretty code on pull and futurely live.

-9 - Implement webpages argument into live
+~~9 - Implement webpages argument into live~~ **30 minutes**
-10 - Implement CLI command stats
+  - Supposed to be 2 minutes.
+Playing around with threads and mutexes for thread safety despite nothing having blown yet (pooling with threads) 10 - Implement CLI command stats

 ####Checklist: